ufal/npfl129/lectures/lecture03.md

 - Information theory [Section 1.6 of PRML]
 - Maximum likelihood estimation [Section 1.2.5 of PRML]
 - Logistic regression [Section 4.3.2 of PRML]
-- Cross-validation [Section 1.3 of PRML]
+- Cross-validation [Section 1.3 of PRML], covered in the practicals
 - [Logistic regression demo](https://mlu-explain.github.io/logistic-regression) by Jared Willber